-Watch our top tips on how to care for your dog's teeth, including how to brush their teeth.
+Watch our top tips on how to care for your dog's teeth.

 General dog dental care advice

-While dental problems can be extremely painful, dogs often don’t show outward signs of pain so it can be tricky to spot.
+While dental problems can be extremely painful, dogs often don’t show outward signs of pain making it tricky to spot.
 However, if left untreated it can significantly reduce their quality of life and may cause other serious health conditions.

 Prevention is key, and taking a few small steps can help to improve your dog’s dental health.
 These include brushing their teeth with pet-friendly toothpaste, a small, soft toothbrush, and providing the right diet.